italo-rabelo/simple-aws-app/README.md

 # simple-aws-app
+**Visão geral**
 In this tutorial, you will create a simple Web application.
 First, you will create a static web app that display "Hello World".
-Then, you will learn how to add functionality to the web application so that the displayed text is based on custom input you provide
+Then, you will learn how to add functionality to the web application so that the displayed text is based on custom input you provide.
-<a>linkedin.com</a>